 Some of James’s writing is still available today as any ‘Amazon search’ will attest.

 It is likely that James’s commitment to the anti-slavery movement dates back to his training with Dr Bogue in Gosport.
 The latter was an active campaigner for the abolition of the slave trade.
 With the passing of the Act forbidding the carrying of slaves on British ships in 1807, James concerned himself through his active links to churches in America, to campaigning for the abolition of slavery in that country.

 The following is an extract from a letter to a leading Presbyterian minister, Revd.
 Dr. William Paton, in New York, in May 1857, referring to the tensions in America over the Supreme Court decision to allow the extension of slavery into the new territories;

 It is the first time that I know of when a whole race was put without the pale of social life on account of the colour of their skin.
 Will your country submit to it?
 Can it be conceived that the descendants of the Pilgrim Fathers will bow to so horrible a rebellion against the precepts of Christianity and the dictates of reason?
 My dear brother, what are the Eastern states about that they do not rise en masse against this dictum of a few men upon the bench?

 There are a number of images of James in the National Portrait Gallery but the most important is the renowned painting by Benjamin Robert Haydon of the world’s first international Anti-Slavery Convention of 1840.
-More than 500 delegates are addressed by the Quaker, Thomas Clarkson; James’s portrait, as the Birmingham delegate to the Convention, is one of those that are identifiable within the picture.
+More than 500 delegates are addressed by the Quaker, Thomas Clarkson; James’s portrait, as the Birmingham delegate to the Convention, is one of

 Death and funeral